ABOUT THE ATLANTIC EXPEDITION

 The question is how to rekindle enthusiasm for European-American partnership, particularly with the younger generation, and how to recalibrate the transatlantic agenda to fit a shifting set of priorities, and to meet new challenges.

 To this end, Atlantische Initiative invites the leaders of tomorrow to meet today, to combine their talents, with the aim of modernizing the transatlantic agenda.
 We have 30 Fellowships to offer.
-(Ten positions for Germans, ten for Americans and ten for Americans/Germans living on the other side of the Atlantic.)
+(Ten positions for Germans living in Germany, ten for Germans in the US and ten for Americans in the US.)

 We aim to empower young people from sections of society which have tended to be underrepresented in this debate, and therefore particularly encourage applications from: